 How to Claim Moving Expenses as a Tax Deductible

-Moving to a new city for work?
-Well if you are the employee of the employer, there is plenty of valuable information regarding moving taxes write offs, the do’s and don’ts, what is tax deductible after moving, etc.
+If you’re a business owner planning to relocate or if your business is relocating you, there is plenty of valuable information regarding moving taxes write-offs, the dos and don’ts, what is tax-deductible after moving, etc.

+To answer the question, “Are moving expenses deductible?”, our Newport News local movers think you should know what a moving expense is.
 Moving expenses are an adjustment to income, not an itemized expense.
 You can only claim moving expenses on your taxes if you paid for moving personally.
-Any corporate moving expenses paid by your company will not count as tax deductible expenses.
+Any corporate moving expenses paid by your company will not count as tax-deductible expenses.

 If the amount your company paid to relocate you exceeds the amount of the move, you cannot claim any moving expenses on your tax forms.
 Instead, you would claim the difference as taxable income.

-Two Things Needed to Qualify for Tax Deductible Moving Expenses
+Things Needed to Qualify for Tax-Deductible Moving Expenses

 Your moving date must be close to the start of your new job, within 39 weeks, or just under 8 months.
 The only exception is if your family moves to be with you after the 39-week limit is met.
 Exceptions may be because family members are receiving medical treatment, or a child is finishing the school year.

-You new job must be an additional 50 miles further away than your old job was from your old home.
-Example: if your old job was 20 miles from your old home, your new job should be at least 70 miles from your old home to be eligible for tax deductions from moving costs.
-The only exception is for military members who are moving permanently after a change in status, i.e. retirement.
+Your new job must be an additional 50 miles further away than your old job was from your old home.
+For example: if your old job was 20 miles from your old home, your new job should be at least 70 miles from your old home to be eligible for tax deductions from moving costs.
+The only exception is for military members who are moving permanently after a change in status (i.e. retirement).

 – Depreciation from Mileage